McEwen Family Teacher Recognition Award

 To nominate your teacher, you will need to:

-- write a letter (no more than two pages) outlining the positive impact this teacher has had on your life and academic path, and why you believe they should receive the award
+- Write a letter (no more than two pages) outlining the positive impact this teacher has had on your life and academic path, and why you believe they should receive the award - you will need to upload this letter to the nomination form

 - Optional: include up to four letters of support from other people who wish to support the nomination